aquastar/imczq/content/authors/admin/_index.md

 highlight_name: true
 first_name: Zhiqian
 ---
 I am an Assistant Professor in the Computer Science and Engineering Department of Mississippi State University.
-Before joining MS State in 2020, I worked as a research assistant at Virginia Tech.
 I am now working on machine learning, with a particular emphasis on dynamics behaviors over graphs/networks, see [my research interest]({{< relref "/bakup/research-interest" >}}).
+For student who are interested in my research, please check ways to [work with me]({{< relref "/bakup/work-with-me" >}}).

 {{% callout note %}}
 Call for Proposal: [Data Challenge at IEEE BigData 2024]({{< relref "/post/2024-ieee-big-data-cup" >}}), and I will serve as a co-chair of Data Challenge.